Southwest Minnesota Regional Airport

-Southwest Minnesota Regional Airport or Marshall/Ryan Field is a general aviation airport located 1 mile west of the central business district (CBD) of Marshall, Minnesota, United States.
+Southwest Minnesota Regional Airport or Marshall/Ryan Field is a general aviation airport located 1 mile (1.6 km) west of the central business district of Marshall, Minnesota, United States.
 It is primarily a general aviation facility, though passenger air service did once exist on Midwest Aviation, also known as Lake State Airways.
 The namesake for Ryan Field is Matthew Ryan, commissioner of small airport around Minneapolis.

 Facilities and aircraft

 Facilities

-The airport contains two asphalt paved runways: Runway 12/30 measuring 7221 x 100 ft (2201 x 30 m) and Runway 2/20 measuring 3999 x 75 ft (1219 x 23 m).
+The airport has two asphalt runways: Runway 12/30 measuring 7221 x 100 ft (2201 x 30 m) and Runway 2/20 measuring 3999 x 75 ft (1219 x 23 m).
 This airport does not have an air traffic control tower.

 Midwest Aviation provides fixed-base operations.

-For the period ending 31 August 2010, the airport had 22,995 flights at an average of 63 per day.
-66% general aviation (42% transient general aviation, 24% local), 34% air taxi and <1% military.
-For the year ending 31 December 2008, the airport had a total of 8 enplanements.
+For the 12-month period ending August 31, 2010, the airport had 22,995 aircraft operations, an average of 63 per day: 66% general aviation (42% transient and 24% local), 34% air taxi, and less than 1% military.

 Aircraft

-As of August 2010, there are 28 aircraft based on the field: 19 single-engine, 6 multi-engine, and 3 jet.
+As of August 2010, there were 28 aircraft based at the airport: 19 single-engine, 6 multi-engine, and 3 jet.